dlake00/BBC-Technical-Test/README.md

 ## Evaluation
 Apologies in advance if you feel I went beyond the scope of the original exercise by introducing a small app and grid output.
 I found this exercise challenging but rewarding and am grateful for the experience.

-I attempted to take an object oriented approach to my solution by diving my work into classes as I have learned it is generally considered good practice.
+I attempted to take an object oriented approach to my solution by dividing my work into classes as I have learned it is generally considered good practice.

 This, along with the basic javadoc I have provided, should hopefully lend to the readability of my code and I would like to thank you in advance for taking the time to consider me.